Etched Glass & Plastic Sundials

 Present Location: at original location

-Orientation: West-East.
+Orientation: Vertical.
 The different CDs' axis are not polar but are oriented on different hour planes

 Adornment: figures for hours